gargrahul/MAD/benchmark/vllm/README.md

 ~/MAD/run_directory/reports_float16/
 ```

 Although the following 12 models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
-Refer to the [Manual Benchmarking](#manual-benchmarking)
+Refer to the [Standalone Benchmarking](#standalone-benchmarking)

 #### Available models